nrfconnect/sdk-nrf/applications/nrf_desktop/doc/cpu_meas.rst

 Implementation details
 **********************

-The module periodically submits the measured CPU load as ``cpu_load_event`` and resets the measurement.
+The module periodically submits the measured CPU load as :c:struct:`cpu_load_event` and resets the measurement.
 The event can be displayed in the logs or using the :ref:`profiler`.
 The :cpp:member:`load` presents the CPU load in 0,001% units.